ets-labs/python-dependency-injector/docs/catalogs/index.rst

 .. note::

     It might be useful to add such
-    ``""":type: (objects.Provider) -> Object1"""`` documentation blocks one
+    ``""":type: (dependency_injector.Provider) -> Object1"""`` documentation
-    line after provider definition for every provider.
+    blocks one line after provider definition for every provider.
 It will help code analysis tools and IDE's to understand that variable above contains some callable object, that returns particular instance as a result of call.

 Example: